abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 ### Task 3: Create the Project Repo

-In this task, you'll access the GitHub enterprise account and create a new repository to store the infrastructure.
+In this task, you'll access the GitHub Enterprise account and create a new repository to store the infrastructure.

-In this task, you will create an account in [GitHub](https://github.com) and use `git` to add lab files to a new repository.
+In this task, you will create an account on [GitHub](https://github.com) and use `git` to add lab files to a new repository.

 1. In a new browser tab, go to `https://www.github.com/login`.